jonashjaeger/jonashjaeger.github.io/_pages/about.md

 These days I live in the quiet countryside of Northwestern Zealand in a small house with my wife (who is also an archaeologist), our son, Eske, our Finnish Lapphund, Jukka, our four chickens and four goats.

-In what little spare time I have left I enjoy spending time in nature with my family either hiking or kayaking, camping, mountain biking, rock climbing hunting or fishing.
+In what little spare time I have left I enjoy spending time in nature with my family either hiking or kayaking, camping, mountain biking, rock climbing, hunting or fishing.